What Is An Extended Essay And How to Write It?

-- Do provide the readers with an insight into a weakness or a limitation for each source.
-For example, how there may have been room for bias or a limited scope to your research.
-Or perhaps there are other reasons why other data you used could be unreliable or invalid.
+- To provide the readers with insight into each source's weaknesses or limitations.
+For example, there may have been room for bias or a limited scope of your research.
+Or there are other reasons why other data you used could be unreliable or invalid.

-- Some helpful sources of secondary research are: company annual reports, news articles, magazine articles, business textbooks, and encyclopedias.
+- Some useful sources of secondary research are company annual reports, news articles, magazine articles, business textbooks, and encyclopedias.

 - Mention any adjustments (at least one) you made to your research as you progressed with your EE.

-- Briefly explain the theories that you are going to use and why (what are you aiming to support by using these).
+- Briefly explain the ideas you will use and why (what are you aiming to support by using these).

-- Address some weaknesses or limitations of each addressed topic, theory or related argument.
+- Address weaknesses or limitations of each addressed topic, theory, or related argument.

 - Mention any changes made to these as you progressed with your EE.

 This part of your essay will be the most elaborate.
-It will concentrate upon research, analysis, discussion and evaluation.
+It will concentrate on research, analysis, discussion, and evaluation.

-To maintain the flow of your previous section, we would advise that you split this section into two parts as well identical to the previous bifurcation to showcase your understanding of the IB concepts learned in your business management class and the other addressing the insightful material outside of your course.
+To maintain the flow of your previous section, we suggest splitting this section into two parts, identical to the previous bifurcation, to showcase your understanding of the IB concepts learned in your business management class and the other addressing the insightful material outside of your course.

-- Include 4 or 5 of these that will help you answer your research question.
+- Include 4 or 5 of these to help you answer your research question.

-- It is suggested that you include at least one financial element, if possible.
+- It is suggested that you include at least one financial element.
 Address your qualitative tools before the quantitative ones.